Why Should Churches Be More Outspoken about Mental Health?

 Now, medication isn't for everybody, but what we have to understand is that just because it's not for every body doesn't mean it's unbiblical.
 And so my encouragement to pastors is just to be more outspoken about mental health.

-I would almost guess, and I'm going to guess on the higher percentage, just because, for the conversation, I would guess that there a
+I would almost guess, and I'm going to guess on the higher percentage, just because, for the conversation, I would guess that there are 30 to 40% of the congregations around the world, especially in the United States have dealt with or are currently dealing with some type of mental health disorder.

 And that I would guess that 99% of the people in your congregations or in a pastor's congregation know of somebody who's dealt with a mental health disorder.